ocsi0520/sentivisor-frontend/docs/content-unit.md

 An interesting question is why we didn't use dependency injection or lit here, while we have them in [side-panel](./side-panel-unit.md). \
 There are two reasons:
 1. For each tab the *content.js* is injected which means we might end up with a huge memory footprint.
 1. Since we are dealing with the content, therefore this part can immensely increase the loading time of a page if we don't pay enough attention to it.
-The import of a package itself already lengthens the loading time, not alone the usage of it.
+The import of a package itself already lengthens the loading time, let alone the usage of it.
 1. We don't know whether the site uses one or more of our packages which would lead to conflicts.

 Taking these into consideration, we decided to keep this as lightweight as possible.